juanneilson/machine-learning/projects/capstone/capstone_report.md

 #### Training/Testing

-For training and testing, the following pre-processing steps were applied to Training, Evaluation and Testing datasets:
+For training and testing, the following pre-processing steps were applied to Training and Evaluation datasets (Testing dataset images are rescaled but not augmented):

 1. Make augmentation.
 The datasets were augmented off-line by a factor of k (different values of k were used).
 This means that for each image, k new images were generated applying random transformations.
 The transformations parameters were described in *Data Augmentation*.
 The resulting images were scaled to 224x224
 2. Apply the Operation Pre-Process to all images